mpettersson/InterviewReview/InterviewReview.md

 - Depth-First Search
 	* Start at root (or another arbitrarily selected node), and explore each branch COMPLETELY before moving on to the next branch.
-	* DFS is Simpler to visit every node in the graph.
+	* DFS is good for visiting ALL nodes in a graph.
 	* Can implement with recursion.
 - Breadth-First Search
 	* Start at root (or another arbitrarily selected node), and explore each neighbor before going on to any of their children.
-	* BFS is better for shortest path.
+	* BFS is good for finding shortest, or connecting, paths.
 	* NOTE: If implementing, Don't Use Recursion, use a QUEUE!
 	* BigO: O(q^k) where k is number of nodes and q is path length
 - Bidirectional Breadth First Search
 	* A search to find the shortest path between a source and destination node.
 	* Basically, it runs two Breadth-First Searches, one at each node, colliding and forming a path.
-	* BigO: O(q^k/2 + q^k/2) where k is the number of nodes and q is path length.
+	* BigO: O(q^k/2 + q^k/2) where k is the number of nodes and q is path length (has 2x performance gain!).
-	* Much better than normal Breadth-First Search!
 - Hash Table
 	* A Data Structure that implements a collection of key, value pairs, where the keys are mapped to the values.
 	* Uses a hash function, on the key, to compute the keys index of the hash table.